|Won't you come out

 - by Alice Marie Beard

-40 years after high school, there was a party.
+40 years after high school,

 Donna, Lois, and I grew up together in Normain Heights on the north side of Mishawaka, and Donna and Lois were the best best-friends that any little girl could have hoped for.
 I wanted the three of us to have one more day together.
 We had not been together in more than 25 years.
 Donna lives in New York.
 Lois lives in New Mexico.
 I live in Maryland.